 Key Rating Considerations

-The principal methodology used for this review was Banks Methodology published in July 2021.
-Please see the Rating Methodologies page on https://ratings.moodys.com for a copy of this methodology.
+The principal methodology used for this review was REITs and Other Commercial Real Estate Firms Methodology published in July 2021.
+Please see the Rating Methodologies page on www.moodys.com for a copy of this methodology.

 Key rating considerations on a forward-looking basis may include but are not limited to the following summarized below.